zeroEvidence/express-manifest/README.md

 ### manifest: String

-> Path to JSON manifest file relative to your "index.js"
+> Path to JSON manifest file relative to your "index.js".

 ### prepend: String

-> URL path where route for static assets are.
+> Path to where the static assets are.

 ### reqPathFind: String || Regex

-> Modify the req.path as you see fit.
+> The search String / Regex to modify the req.path as you see fit.

 ### reqPathReplace: String